EricssonResearch/scream/README.md

   - The packet pacing headroom is made large, as a default, the pacing rate is 50% larger than the nominal target rate.
 The congestion down-scale is adapted to this to still achieve high link ultilization
   - The rate control algorith is greatly simplified, with a minimal amount of voodoo magic that is difficult to explain
   - The fast increase mode is replaced with a multiplicative increase that sets in fully a configurable time after congestion
   - The final algorithm closely follows the 2 CE marks per RTT rule when used with L4S.
-The expected rate is thus close to <br> rate = (2.0/pMark) * MSS * 8/RTT [bps]

 ## What is SCReAM